laforge49/asynchronous-entities/README.md

 ## Entities

-At its heart, an entity is a data structure which has an unchanging name.
+At its heart, an entity is a data structure which has an unchanging name unique to the context it is embeded in.
 An entity can have one or more ordered sets of child entite.

 Operations are applied atomically to an entity and any number of its child entities, recursively.